-The Basics of Trimix for Erectile Dysfunction
+The Basics Of Trimix For Erectile Dysfunction

 First, it’s useful to go over some of the basics of Trimix – what it is, how it functions, and so on.
 Trimix is an erectile dysfunction treatment that is designed for local injection into the penis.
-Unlike oral ED treatments, where any benefit or action is spread throughout the body and bloodstream, the direct local action of Trimix in the penis means it is often far more effective in generating an erection satisfactory for sex.
+Unlike oral ED treatments, where any benefit or action is spread throughout the body and bloodstream, Trimix’s direct local action in the penis means it is often far more effective in generating an erection satisfactory for sex.

 Most patients who have taken Trimix, both in studies and in the real world, have seen significant results.
 As many as 95% of men reported satisfactory erections for penetrative sex thanks to Trimix, even after treatment with oral ED medications had failed them.

-How Trimix is Used
+How Trimix Is Used

 Trimix, once injected, starts to work right away.
-That is true regardless of how many units of Trimix are in a given injection.
+That is true, regardless of how many units of Trimix are in a given injection.
 Most men start to see an erection resulting in as little as 5 minutes, which typically increases in rigidity over the course of 20 minutes or so.
-The resulting erection most often lasts for 1 to 2 hours, and may or may not go away after orgasm or ejaculation.
+The resulting erection most often lasts for one to two hours, and may or may not go away after orgasm or ejaculation.
 However, as with all ED treatments, persistent erections can be a problem.
 Erections lasting longer than 4 hours are dangerous and considered a medical emergency.
 If proper dosage and administration instructions, precautions, and so on are observed, however, the vast majority of people taking Trimix do not experience any such complications.

 Understanding Trimix Dosage